 Keyes is a somewhat small town located in the state of California.
 With a population of 5,672 people and just one neighborhood, Keyes is the 501st largest community in California.

-Because occupations involving physical labor dominate the local economy, Keyes is generally considered to be a blue-collar town.
-52.61% of the Keyes workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Keyes, you'll notice that it is more blue-collar than most other communities in America.
+52.61% of Keyes’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Keyes is a town of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Keyes who work in office and administrative support (9.91%), healthcare suport services (9.91%), and maintenance occupations (9.72%).

 Keyes is an extremely ethnically-diverse town.
 The people who call Keyes home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Keyes, accounting for 78.12% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Keyes residents report their race to be White, followed by Asian.
 Important ancestries of people in Keyes include German, Irish, English, Portuguese, and Scottish.